Electric Vehicles (EVs) still generate greenhouse gas emissions, since the electricity they use is not carbon-free

 The Virginia Auto Dealers Association supported adoption of the California Air Resource Board standards.
 Manufacturers of electric vehicles prioritized shipment of those cars to states which had adopted California's standards, and the dealers wanted more vehicles shipped to Virginia for sale to customers.
 While over 99.9% of Virginia cars still used gasoline or diesel in 2022, the future market was already clear.8

-Electric trucks were operating on I-81 in Southwestern Virginia in 2022.
-Camrett Logistics, which provided warehousing and distribution services, used an electric truck that it purchased from Volvo to transports items to the Volvo Trucks North America plant located in Dublin.
-The shipments involved trips no more than 10 miles away from the Camrett Logistics warehouses. a 90-minute nightly recharge was supplemented wit a mid-day recharge, and the ruck was in service 20 hours per day.
+Camrett Logistics, which provided warehousing and distribution services, used an electric truck that it purchased from Volvo to transports items on I-81 to the Volvo Trucks North America plant located in Dublin.
+The shipments involved trips no more than 10 miles away from the Camrett Logistics warehouses.
+A 90-minute nightly recharge was supplemented with a mid-day recharge, and the truck was in service 20 hours per day.

 The Federal push to incentivize production of electric vehicles slackened in the runup to the 2024 presidential campaign.
 Joe Biden recognized the need to win Michigan, and wanted the endorsement of the United Auto Workers.
 The union was unhappy that auto manufacturers were planning to build electric vehicles in factories located in right-to-work states when union membership was constrained.
 In addition, electric vehicles required fewer workers to build.